niekraaijmakers/python-antipattern-example/ANTI_PATTERNS_CHEAT_SHEET.md

 ---

 **Remember**: Every "bad" thing in this code is intentional for teaching purposes.
-In real projects, follow industry best practices and security guidelines!
+In real projects, follow industry best practices!